 What is Probable Cause and What Does it Mean in Florida?

-Most people are aware of the basic concept behind protection from unlawful search and seizure, but they are not aware of the finer mechanics of this concept.
-Seizures of property or searches are unlawful unless “probable cause” exists, and this is true even when a search or arrest is being carried out under a warrant.
+Most people are aware of the basic concept behind protection from unlawful search and seizure and how it is embedded in the 4th Amendment of the U.S. Constitution, but they are not aware of the finer mechanics of this concept.
+The general rule is that seizures of property or searches are unlawful.
+Unless “probable cause” exists, and this is true even when a search or arrest is being carried out under a warrant.
 Determining whether probable cause was present is a task frequently undertaken by Florida criminal defense attorneys seeking to ensure their client's rights.

 What is a Reasonable Person?